Surgical Department of the Endocrine Glands

 At this point it is worth noting the existence and use of radio frequency or ultrasonic scanners that provide maximum accuracy and effectiveness.
 Their use significantly reduces tissue damage and operating time.
 Finally, in cases of recurrences or major thyroid oncological operations, the use of neuromonitoring increases the protection of the laryngeal nerves and vocalizing especially in inexperienced surgeons.

 Quality is the differentiating factor as well as the key to optimising resources and reducing costs.

-In the Department of Minimally Invasive Surgery we have set as objectives:
+In the Surgical Department of Endocrine Glands we have set as objectives:

 - Adherence to high standards in the medical services provided

 - The satisfaction of the patient and his/her family environment

 - The integration of morality and ethics in all operations